Reading Time: 2 minutes

 • blog.sitename.it

-in this case “blog” represent a sort of in-depth analysis linked to the main domain.
+In this case, “blog” represents a sort of in-depth analysis linked to the main domain.

 How and where to buy a domain?

-To register a domain you will need to contact specific companies that provide this type of service.
+To register, you will need to contact specific companies that provide this type of service.

-We also provide domain registration and transfer services, for more info contact us!
+We also provide domain registration and transfer services, for more information, contact us!

 • the domain must be unique